GED prep classes

 I also had questions about the score that is required for this diploma and I found an answer to my question through the GED® prep classes.
 I learned that each GED® subject test is scored on a scale of 100-200 points.
 I realized the importance of joining a GED® prep class to pass the GED® test, as one must earn at least 145 on each of the four subject tests, for a total of at least 580 points (out of a possible 800).
 Which could be tough without proper preparation.

-I also searched the internet and found online classes that prepare students for GED®, HiSET, or TASC test.
+I also searched the internet and found online classes that prepare students for GED® or HiSET test.

 The test has to be taken in person at a state testing facility – it cannot be taken online.